DeviationTX/deviation-manual/source/ch_protocols.rst

 Protocol: DSM2
 --------------
 The DSM2 protocol is used to control many Spektrum™ and JR™, as well as other models using this protocol.
 While the DSM2 protocol can support up to 14 channels, Deviation is currently limited to a maximum of 12.
-Note that many receivers with less than 8 channels require the Transmitter to send 7 or less channels.
+Note that many receivers with less than 8 channels require the Transmitter to send 7 or fewer channels.
 Make sure the # of channels is set appropriately for the receiver.
 DSM2 does not support auto-binding.
 If Fixed ID is set to None, a transmitter-specific ID is used instead.
 It is necessary to manually bind each model before the first use.

 .. macro:: floatimg images/|target|/ch_protocols/dsm2.png